-- Bring along seeds to swap or pick up from our Kensington Seed Savers and Swap stall
+- Kensington Seed Savers and Swap stall

-- Sign up to our Kensington Community Bike Workshop as a member
+- Kensington Community Bike Workshop

-- Hear about Permaculture plants, buy some and seedlings from our local community gardens
+- Permaculture and local community gardens info

-- Visit the food garden display and the worm farms
+- Food garden display and worm farms

-- Donate a tree for Mallacoota regeneration at the Transition Town Kensington Stall
+- Transition Town Kensington Stall

 We acknowledge the volunteer writing of this plan by Living Learning Australia.